CBD Oil and Autism

 Full Spectrum or Isolate?

 When looking into CBD oil for autism, you might also come across the term “Hemp oil.”
 Hemp is one of the varieties of the cannabis plants that CBD oil is extracted from.
-It's specifically engineered to yield significant amounts of CBD and little to no THC.
+It's specifically engineered to yield significant amounts of CBD and little THC.